Services at the Library:

 Looking for a comfortable, quiet place to do a little good work?
 Why not "Adopt a Shelf" at the Teaneck Library?
 Adopt a Shelf volunteers keep a section of books in numerical and alphabetical order.
 It takes only about 30 minutes every couple of weeks, at your convenience.
 To volunteer, apply online or pick up an application at the library

 The Teaneck Public Library provides one-on-one English-As-A-Second Language (ESL) instruction to its residents.
-Registration is required – any Teaneck residents who are interested in the program should call Cynthia Zimmerly or Tobey Weiss at the library at 201-837-4171.
+Registration is required – any Teaneck residents who are interested in the program should call Cynthia Zimmerly at the library at 201-837-4171.

-The Teaneck Public Library also hosts an ESL Conversation Group every Wednesday afternoon from 1:00-2:30 p.m. in the library auditorium.
-The practice group is open to anyone who would like to improve his or her English skills by actively participating in group conversation led by trained tutors.
+Teaneck Public Library hosts an English-as-a-Second Language (ESL) Conversation Group Tuesday afternoon from 1PM to 2PM in the Mayor Lizette Parker Memorial room on the main floor.
+The practice group is open to anyone who would like to improve their English skills by actively participating in group conversation led by a trained tutor.
 No pre-registration is necessary.
-The program is free.
-The Group is open to residents of Teaneck and other nearby towns.
+The Group is open to residents of Teaneck and any other Bergen County town.

-For additional information or questions, please contact Cynthia Zimmerly at the library, 201-837-4171, ext.
-308. The library is located at 840 Teaneck Road at the corner of Cedar Lane in Teaneck.
+For additional information or questions, please contact Cynthia Zimmerly at the library, 201-837-4171.
+The library is located at 840 Teaneck Road at the corner of Cedar Lane in Teaneck.

 Go Green with Our Blue Totes